InternationalKoder/Galanext/readme.txt

  USING GALANEXT:

  If you are using a GNU/Linux system, you can directly run the "StartGalanext.sh" file in the root folder.
 Make sure that the "resources" and "shared-libs" folders are next to the "Galanext" and "StartGalanext.sh" files.
- If this one doesn't work or if you're useing another operating system, you have to compile the program.
+ If this one doesn't work or if you're using another operating system, you have to compile the program.
- To compile the game, you need a C++ compiler and the SFML 2.1 API for this compiler.
+ To compile the game, you need a C++ compiler and the SFML 2.2 API for this compiler.
 You can also use the given shared libraries to compile the game.
 Then you just have to compile all the files which are in the "src" folder.

  LICENSE:

  All the project is under the GNU GPLv3 license, the source files are included with the game.

  CHANGELOG:

+ Dec 19, 2014:
+ * Changed the organization of the source code
+ * Optimized the resources loading
+ * Use of SFML 2.2 instead of SFML 2.1

  Dec 6, 2014:
  + The enemies randomly fire